abdfaizaan/RTIAD-Workshop/lab-ibm-2.md

     >**Note**: Choose "**$Default**" as Consumer group

 1. Before we finalize this data source and Eventstream, let's go ahead and rename our Eventstream to something more useful.
-In the "Stream details\" section on the right select the pencil icon next to the "Eventstream name" and let's call our Eventstream **es_Fabrikam_InternetSales**".
+In the "Stream details\" section on the right select the pencil icon next to the "Eventstream name" and let's call our Eventstream "**es_Fabrikam_InternetSales**".

     ![A screenshot of a computer](./media/image12.png)